You want smart political talk without the meltdowns?

 Okay.

-I used to see you guys all the time, because whenever you were coming up to New York uh like every other month, all of you, and you were all competing with each other in a friendly way, and you were luring businesses out of New York, you were doing all doing it successfully,
+I used to see you guys all the time because whenever you were coming up to New York, like every other month, all of you, and you were all competing with each other in a friendly way, and you were luring businesses out of New York.

-and you'd incentivize them and you'd you say, you know, give them the benefits of what it would be like to run their business down in Florida, uh, or in the case of Bobby Gendal, Louisiana, or in the case of Rick Perry down in Texas, and how much money they're gonna save and how much better the life's gonna be.
+And you'd incentivize them and you'd say, you know, give them the benefits of what it would be like to run their business down in Florida or in the case of Bobby Jindal, Louisiana, or in the case of Rick Perry down in Texas, and how much money they're going to save and how much better their life's going to be.

 And how many businesses do you think you lured away from New York?